 National Forest Land Scheme (NFLS)

-National Forest Land is the forests, woods, open land and other property owned by Scottish ministers on behalf of the nation, and managed by Forestry Commission Scotland.
+National Forest Land is forest, woods, open land and other property owned by Scottish ministers on the nation's behalf, and managed by us.

-The National Forest Land Scheme gives community organisations, recognised non-governmental organisations (NGOs), and/or appropriate housing bodies the opportunity to buy or lease National Forest Land where they can provide increased public benefits.
+The National Forest Land Scheme gave community organisations, recognised non-governmental organisations (NGOs), and/or appropriate housing bodies the chance to buy or lease National Forest Land where they can provide increased public benefits.

-Since the launch of the scheme in 2005 a number of community organisations, housing bodies and Non-Governmental Organisations have successfully bought land under the scheme.
-This progress report describes those projects in more detail.
+- Since the 2005 launch, many community organisations, housing bodies and Non-Governmental Organisations have bought land under the scheme.
+The NFLS Progress Report (PDF 1.2Mb) describes those projects in detail.